How Long Will a Typical Hot Tub Last? (and 4 ways to increase it)

 Any spa can be a saltwater tub if you add a saltwater chlorine generator.
 They may be more expensive to set up, but the maintenance costs, in the long run, are cheaper.
 In addition, you get all the benefits of a hot tub without the effects of the chlorine.

-Saltwater Chlorine Generator Chlorine generator to convert any hot tub into a seawater system. |
+Chlorine generator to convert any hot tub into a seawater system.

 So how can a saltwater tub be more difficult to use?
 The saltwater system looks like a good alternative, but if you don’t do regular maintenance, things can and will go wrong.